 Cons: Timing can be very difficult to predict and manage.
 The dark meat can be chewy and it may not have the ‘roasted’ appeal of a conventional roasted turkey.
 There will be little juices with which to make gravy.

 WDC Rating 7/10

 If you cook at lower temperatures, you need to ensure you are well advised of the methods and risks.
 WDC can only advise that you cook your turkey according to government food standards official recommendations.
 Links:

-We’re talking really hot: 240C -260C.
+We are talking really hot here: 240C -260C.
 And really quick: one and a half hours to two hours for a normal size turkey.

 It may be that only excess moisture is driven from the bird, or that the heat circulates inside the bird, or that the high heat shocks the bird into creating outer seal leaving internal meat moist.

 What seems important is the extremity of the heat.
 You must have faith—any faltering or last minute compromises will spoil the effect.

 So push the oven setting to its highest, open-up the bird and expose the cavity.
 Put it on a rack above a pool of water and blast-away.
 As a guide about 8 minutes for 450g— but check with a thermometer to get to a safe temperature of say 70C.
 See low-temp version for further info on internal temperatures.